Free Pinellas County Public Records: Arrests, Criminal, Marital

 Clearwater, Florida 33760

-Search Local City Jails & Police Departments in Pinellas County To Find Recent Arrests
+Check With Local City Jails & Police Departments in Pinellas County To Find Recent Arrests

 Most cities in Pinellas County do not have a city jail, even though they have dedicated police departments (PDs).
 Fortunately, the centralized inmate roster tool allows people to search for daily arrests by a particular city’s PD if they filter results by the arresting agency.